Metric dimensional reduction at singularities with implications to Quantum Gravity: Introduction

 But arguably the greatest difficulties appear when one tries to quantize gravity.
 General Relativity without matter fields is perturbatively {\nonrenormalizable} at two loops \cite{HV74qg,GS86uvgr}.
 It requires an infinite number of higher derivative counterterms with their coupling constants.
 The main reason is the dimension of Newton's constant, which is $[\mathcal G_N]=2-D=-2$ in mass units.

-In the quest of understanding the {\em small scale}, {\em ultraviolet} (UV) limit in QFT, and especially in the approaches to Quantum Gravity (QG), is accumulated evidence which seems to point in one particular direction.
+In the quest of understanding the {\em small scale} -- {\em ultraviolet} (UV) limit in QFT, and especially in the approaches to Quantum Gravity (QG), the evidence accumulated so far seems to point in one particular direction.
 This evidence suggests, or even requires, that there is a {\em dimensional reduction} (sometimes called {\em dimensional flow}) to two dimensions in the UV limit.

 In this paper, we review some of the approaches to Quantum Gravity which are based on regularization by dimensional reduction.
 At this point, it is premature to say which one, if any, is correct, or at least which one is more promising.
 Our central contribution is to show that some of them are completed, and indirectly endorsed by classical General Relativity, which already is accompanied by dimensional reduction effects, at singularities.